-NCCA would greatly appreciate your feedback on the draft specification which can be found here: Leaving Certificate Engineering
+NCCA would greatly appreciate your feedback on the draft specification which can be found here: draft-lc-engineering-specification-for-consultation.pdf

 When providing feedback, observations or comments, please reference the specific section and / or relevant learning outcomes.
 The closing date for this consultation is 2nd May 2025 at 5pm.